d-sch/d-sch.github.io/content/posts/enable-multiple-r2dcb-connection-factories.md

 ### EnableR2dbcRepositories
 Repositories are enabled with the `@EnableR2dbcRepositories` annotation.
-As statet in the documentation (https://docs.spring.io/spring-data/relational/reference/r2dbc/repositories.html) repositories require an `R2dbcEntityOperations` class instance.
+As stated in the documentation (https://docs.spring.io/spring-data/relational/reference/r2dbc/repositories.html) repositories require an `R2dbcEntityOperations` class instance.

 ### Default `R2dbcEntityOperations`
 The default configuration is expecting exactly one `ConnnectionFactory` bean and creates a `R2dbcEntityOperations` instance and scans the entire application class path for `ReactiveCrudRepository` definitions.